Public-Domain-Laboratories/Operating_System/Drafts/Documentation/Ideas.md

 Idea: Source control README: List recent projects in this Monolithic repostiory

+Project management AI/LLM that guides on creating folder structure for your project.

 Idea: Recursion can be visualized as a Label and GOTO